neuromti/TMS-MAP-IOC/drafts/draft.md

 style="font-variant:small-caps;">Orientation</span> (90° vs. 45°) and
 stimulus <span style="font-variant:small-caps;">Waveform</span>
-(biphasic vs. monophasic) as well as <span style="font-variant:small-caps;">Target</span> (M1 vs. NPMA spot) on latency and amplitude, accounting for interactions between the three factors and <span style="font-variant:small-caps;">Subject</span> as a random factor.
+(biphasic vs. monophasic) as well as <span style="font-variant:small-caps;">Target</span> (M1 vs. NPMA) on latency and amplitude, accounting for interactions between the three factors and
+<span style="font-variant:small-caps;">Subject</span> as a random
+factor.
 This test was performed for each stimulus-intensity.
 For the time-course, we performed this analysis additionally for every time-point.
+We also calculated the influence of <span style="font-variant:small-caps;">Target</span> on measured RMT between anterior and primary target using an analysis of variance, accounting for <span style="font-variant:small-caps;">Subject</span> as a random factor.

-Regarding the mapping, we calculated the influence of the categorical factors coil <span style="font-variant:small-caps;">Orientation</span> and stimulus <span style="font-variant:small-caps;">Waveform</span> on resting motor threshold, latency and amplitude, accounting for interactions between the two factors and <span style="font-variant:small-caps;">Subject</span> as a random factor.
+Regarding the mapping, we calculated the influence of the categorical factors coil <span style="font-variant:small-caps;">Orientation</span>
+and stimulus <span style="font-variant:small-caps;">Waveform</span> on resting motor threshold, latency and amplitude, accounting for interactions between the two factors and <span style="font-variant:small-caps;">Subject</span> as a random factor.
 This test was performed for each grid-point.
 The statistical significance of the influence of the factors on latency and amplitude was additionally